Green DeWitt: Texas empresario

 Because the Mexican government had made an error and included another colony in the contract grant, DeWitt had numerous disputes with another empresario, Martín De León.
 At one point, DeWitt was arrested by authority of the Mexican government, because De León claimed that tobacco being shipped into his colony was contraband.
 Stephen Austin stepped in and helped reduce tensions, but the damage caused to the relationship of DeWitt and De León would never be repaired.
-After arresting DeWitt, Mexican authorities ordered that Old Station be abandoned, and sent the settlers to Gonzales.
+After arresting DeWitt, Mexican authorities ordered that Old Station be abandoned and sent the settlers to Gonzales.

 In 1827, DeWitt joined Austin and De Leon in signing a peace treaty with the Karankawa so their colonies would be safe from raiding.
 Each of these colonies had been encroaching on Karankawa territory, particularly along the rivers on which they depended for fishing.
 DeWitt also negotiated a peace treaty with the Tonkawa, but he was unable to reach terms with the Comanche.
 As Comanche raids took a toll on the settlement, the political chief in Bexar (northern Texas) sent the settlers of Gonzales a small cannon to use for defense.

-In 1830, the Mexican legislature passed a law prohibiting further immigration to Texas from the United States.
-Austin was able to secure a waiver for DeWitt's colony, but the measure made it difficult for him to recruit families.
+In 1830, the Mexican Legislature passed a law prohibiting further immigration to Texas from the United States.
+Austin was able to secure a waiver for DeWitt's colony, but the measure made recruiting families difficult for him.
 When his contract expired on April 15, 1831, DeWitt had settled a total of 166 families.
 Because he had been unable to meet the terms of the contract, unassigned lands in his colony reverted to the Mexican government, and DeWitt was unable to get a further contract.

 Later years and death

 By 1831, the colony was becoming more successful, but DeWitt's finances were depleted.
 He had used personal family funds (chiefly his wife's) to help support the colony.
 In 1835, near the time of the start of hostilities that would result in the Texas Revolution, DeWitt traveled to Monclova, in Mexico, in an unsuccessful attempt to gain more premium land for his colony.
-While in Monclova, he contracted cholera, and died on May 18, 1835.
+While in Monclova, he contracted cholera and died on May 18, 1835.
 He was buried there.
 Following his death, during the Battle of Gonzales, his wife Sara and daughter Naomi cut up a dress to make the banner "Come and Take It", which has since become a symbol of pride for the community.